07542 926011 [email protected]

 Both lobe and scroll butt styles were produced at the same time in the mid-18th century by the Doune gun makers.
 The only difference between the two forms being the shape of the butt terminal.
 The typical Doune decorative style applied to these all-steel pistols relates to the barrel decoration, the scrolls on the lock plates behind the cocks, and on the fore ends and undersides of the pistols.
 The scrolling and leafy features indicate a Celtic root to this style of decoration.

 The pistols illustrated here are finished in this manner.
 Both cocks, and the areas behind them on the lock plates, are engraved with scrolling foliage.
 The spines of the butts are engraved with parallel sets of lines infilled with chains of chevrons, scrolls and waves.
-A silver roundel is bedded into the spine of each pistol just behind the barrel tang screw which contain the crest of the owner now too worn to identify.
+A silver roundel is bedded into the spine of each pistol just behind the barrel tang screw which contains the remains of the crest of the owner now too worn to identify.
 The fore ends are engraved with scrolls, acanthus leaves, linear designs and chevrons on four planes.
 The button triggers are formed from cups of silver brazed together and engraved with four petals which radiate from the tang ends.

 The locks are of typical “Highland” form with a horizontal sear extending through each lock plate which holds the cock in the half cock position.
 The lock plates are each signed “T” with “MURDOCH” beneath, with a downward pointing scroll extension to the right hand leg of the letter “R” which extends to the front then upwards to curl around the letter “T”, in typical form for the signature of this maker.